POSS-UniMe/simple-physics-with-Python/README.md

 &nbsp;

+### For interested users
+We also suggest you to install the Anaconda package (Individual Edition), dowload a clone of the repository, and run the notebooks on your machine.

+&nbsp;

 ### Copyright and License
 --------------------------
 (c) 2021 Andrea Mandanici, Giuseppe Mandaglio, Giovanni Pirrotta, Valeria Conti Nibali, Giacomo Fiumara - **P**hysics with **O**pen **S**ource **S**oftware - UniMe (Università di Messina).
 All content is under Creative Common Attribution  <a rel="license" href="https://creativecommons.org/licenses/by/4.0">CC BY 4.0<a/>